CPC-2-0-03 — Radiocommunication and Broadcasting Antenna Systems

 - Satisfying Industry Canada's general and technical requirements.

 It is Industry Canada's expectation that steps (2) to (4) will normally be completed within 120 days.
 Some proposals may be excluded from certain elements of the process (see Section 6).
-It is Industry Canada's expectation that all parties will carry out their roles and responsibilities in good faith and in a manner that respects the spirit of this document.top of page
+It is Industry Canada's expectation that all parties will carry out their roles and responsibilities in good faith and in a manner that respects the spirit of this document.
+If the requirements of this document are satisfied and the proposal proceeds then, under step (5), construction of the antenna system must be completed within three years of conclusion of consultation.

 This section outlines the roles of proponents and owners/operators of existing antenna systems.
 In all cases, parties should retain records (such as analyses, correspondence and engineering reports) relating to this section.